THE CONSTITUTION OF THE

 Clause 1: Ensure the Constitution is properly executed.

 Clause 2: Preside over all student body meetings, leadership class meetings, and can call special leadership meetings.

-Clause 5: Set up a leadership planning retreat for the student government before school starts.
+Clause 4: With the ASB Vice-President, set up a leadership planning retreat for the student government before school starts.

-Clause 6: Plan and execute an officer transitional meeting
+Clause 5: Plan and execute a banquet/officer transition meeting

-Clause 10: With the assistance of the ASB Vice President and ASB Administrative Assistant, update and organize the Constitution with the assistance of the Leadership class.
+Clause 8: With the assistance of the ASB Vice President and ASB Administrative Assistant, update and organize the Constitution with the assistance of the Student Government.